 Cheapest minimum coverage car insurance by state

 Most states do not have state-sponsored low-income car insurance programs.
 And yet, there are low-income people throughout the country.
-If you are one of those people, the best insurance providers to consider are Progressive and Geico.
+If you are one of those people, Progressive and Geico are the best insurance providers to consider.

 Both insurers regularly advertise their low rates, and the data supports those claims.
 Our expert analysis finds that state minimums for Progressive and Geico are $315 and $318, respectively.

-Keep in mind that these policies only cover the bare minimum, which includes bodily injury and property damage liability.
+Remember that these policies only cover the bare minimum, including bodily injury and property damage liability.
 Your car won’t be covered with these policies, but this low income auto insurance will be meet the legal requirements.

 - State Minimum: Lowest Liability Limits